-In life when people are faced with similar circumstances the majority of them will make similar decisions.
+In life when individuals are faced with similar circumstances, the majority of them will make similar decisions.
 So why can’t this law apply to blogging?
 I have found that new bloggers regardless of technical expertise begin with an almost identical perspective to the blogging world.
 They all tend to share ideas about what blogging is what their expectations are from blogging.
 This is why it’s possible to make a post like this.
-We can assume the majority of bloggers make the same mistakes when that start out (I made the same ones when I started) we can guess what mistakes new bloggers will make when they start blogging.
-So being the nice guy that I am I thought I’d help all of you newcomers out and share a list of common mistakes almost ALL new bloggers end up making.
-I’m sure there are unique situations or circumstances, but for the most part, if you can cover these 25 points you will be ahead of the pack and have a bright future of blogging in front of you 🙂
+We can assume the majority of bloggers make the same mistakes when they start out (I made the same ones when I started) we can guess what mistakes new bloggers will make when they start blogging.
+So being the nice guy that I am, I thought I’d help all of you newcomers out and share a list of common mistakes almost ALL new bloggers end up making.
+I’m sure there are unique situations or circumstances, but for the most part, if you can cover these 25 points you will be ahead of the pack and have a bright future of blogging in front of you! 🙂

 Learn from the mistakes of others.
 You can’t live long enough to make them all yourself. ― Eleanor Roosevelt

 25 Blogging Mistakes You Can Grow & Learn From:

 Many new bloggers start blogging for the wrong reasons.
 Unless you have the passion for your chosen topic you will never be able to capitalize and make your blog successful.

 2. Sacrificing content over design

 A lot of bloggers spend countless hours making their blog look pretty but don’t give even half of that time to writing content.
 This vital mistake is what stops them from becoming successful.
 Good content is always king.